hashgraph/hedera-mirror-node/docs/design/hip-631-virtual-address.md

 When parsing CryptoUpdate transactions,

 * Heed new `CryptoUpdate` operations (`addVirtualAddress`, `disableVirtualAddress`, `removeVirtualAddress`, `setDefaultVirtualAddress`).
     - add: The mirror node won't easily be able to see how many other virtual addresses already exist for that account, so we probably won't be able to issue a warning if too many virtual addresses are already assigned to that account.
-In all cases, we should replace the default virtual address of the entity (the `evm_address` column) only if `setDefaultCVirtualAddress(true)` is specified in the `CryptoUpdate.`
     - disable: The address being disabled, in theory, should not be the default virtual address (`evm_address`) field.
 The mirror node won't be able to query the current status of the virtual address being disabled; we just UPSERT an entry with the `evm_address` matching the address being disabled, and the `status` set to `DISABLED`.
     - remove: The address being deleted, in theory, should not be the default virtual address (`evm_address`) field.
 The mirror node won't be able to query the current status of the virtual address being deleted; we just UPSERT an entry with the `evm_address` matching the address being disabled, and the `status` set to `DELETED`.
+    - setDefaultVirtualAddress: the most recent update to the Services HIP-631 design doc have (finally) changed the argument of this operation to be a string and not a boolean.
+As a result, the logic to make the a newly-added virtual address the new default one is now two isolated steps.
+Processing an "add" operation will no longer update the `evm_address` entity column, only processing the "setDefault" will do so.

 #### CryptoFunctionResult Parsing